 Before you put a workflow into production, you can specify the custom properties it assigns to the work items it creates.
-For more information about putting a workflow into production, see Section 4.14.1, "Putting a Workflow Revision into Production," on page 82.
+For more information about putting a workflow into production, see Putting a Workflow Revision into Production.

 To customize work item properties for a workflow: